 Lookouts in Lyttelton

 Being a small port town, the best way to get views over Lyttelton are from above.
 A quick drive along Brittan Terrace and Park Terrance onto Governors Bay Road will take you past Corsair Bay, and Rapaki Bay.
-Each of these offer amazing views over the harbour, looking across to Quail Island, Diamond Harbour, and the other southern bays along the coast.
+Each of these offer amazing views over the harbour.
+Looking across to Quail Island, Diamond Harbour, and the other southern bays along the coast is a real treat.

-One could drive endlessly along the coastal roads around Lyttelton and beyond, but to head back towards Christchurch, drive onto Dyers Pass Road to head back to the city when you feel sufficiently satisfied by the gorgeous views over this corner of countryside.
+One could drive endlessly along the coastal roads around Lyttelton and beyond.
+To return to Christchurch, drive onto Dyers Pass Road to head back to the city.
+But only when you feel sufficiently satisfied by the gorgeous views over this corner of countryside!

 5. Christchurch Gondola

 The Christchurch Gondola is the only paid-for way to see views over Christchurch, but arguably some of the best too!
 Christchurch Gondola takes you 1,000m up a cable car ride overlooking the city to eventually peek over the hilltop to arrive at the terminal, and costs $28 for adult tickets.
-The journey only takes around 15 minutes to reach the top while you swing over grazing sheep and enjoy the view.
-However, that’s nothing compared to the outstanding landscape seen from the viewing platforms way up the top of the summit!
+The journey only takes around 15 minutes to reach the top.
+You’ll gently swing over grazing sheep as you enjoy the view!
+However, that’s nothing compared to the outstanding landscape seen from the viewing platforms way up the top of the summit.

-We visited on an especially windy day, making quite the ordeal trying to avoid a face full of hair as we soaked up the sunshine rays overlooking Lyttelton and Christchurch.
-Visitors can take a little look around the terminal building outside, we glimpsed the peaks of Banks Peninsula to the south and caught the sillhouette of the mountains in the west.
-Everywhere you look is another unforgettable view, so it’s well worth the visit and at just under 1,500ft above sea level it’s certainly the tallest view in Christchurch!
+We visited on an especially windy day.
+It was quite the ordeal trying to avoid a face full of hair as we soaked up the sunshine rays overlooking Lyttelton and Christchurch.
+Visitors can take a little look around the terminal building outside.
+We glimpsed the peaks of Banks Peninsula to the south and caught the silhouette of the mountains in the west.
+Everywhere you look is another unforgettable view.
+It’s well worth the visit and at just under 1,500ft above sea level it’s certainly the tallest view in Christchurch!

 Directions to Christchurch Gondola

-From Christchurch city centre take the state highway 76 towards Heathcote Valley, and turn onto Bridle Path Road at the base of Mount Cavendish.
+From Christchurch city centre take the state highway 76 towards Heathcote Valley.
+Turn onto Bridle Path Road at the base of Mount Cavendish.
 The carpark is clearly signposted and you can’t miss the turning for the base terminal of the gondola.

 And there concludes the 5 best views in Christchurch New Zealand!
 Thanks to the city’s location in this gorgeous part of the country, and the volcanic crater walls that formed the rolling hills and peninsula surroundings, one can’t help but be enticed by the charming variety of scenery on offer.